YousifAdel170/Movies-App-/README.md

 - **Movie details**: View detailed information about each movie, including title, overview, rating, genres, and images.
 - **Dark mode support**: Toggle between light and dark themes to enhance user experience.
 - **Responsive design**: Optimized for mobile, tablet, and desktop views.
+- **State Management with Redux**: The app uses Redux to manage global states such as movies, pagination, language, and theme preferences efficiently.

 ## Additional Features (Planned)